 21. Have a blast at NEMO Science Museum

-22. Grab a tour of the Brouwerij ‘t IJ
+22. Grab a beer tour of the Brouwerij ‘t IJ windmill

 23. Jump into the OBA to enjoy the view

-The Central department of the Openbare Bibliotheek Amsterdam, or the library is open for all visitors.
+The Central Department of the Openbare Bibliotheek Amsterdam which is the public library is open for all visitors.
 Wander around this 6-floor building with glass windows to enjoy a unique view over the city.

 A free ferry goes every 10 minutes from the Central Station to the other end of Het IJ.
 This short 5-minute boat ride will get you to the other side of the city, closer to the yacht haven and living areas.

 25. Swing from the rooftop at A’DAM LOOKOUT